-Jerome ID: Brady Stewart and partners went to town for a meal and drink, restaurant in the background - 1909.
+Jerome ID: Brady Stewart and partners went to town for a meal and drink, a restaurant in the background.
 Brady Stewart and three friends went to Idaho on a lark from 1909 thru early 1912.
 As part of the Mondell Homestead Act, they received a grant of 160 acres north of the Snake River.
 Brady Stewart photographed the adventures of farming along with the spectacular landscapes.
 To give family and friends a better feel for the adventure, he hand-color black and white negatives into full-color 3x4 lantern slides.
 The Process: He contacted a negative with another negative to create a positive slide.
-He then selected a fine brush and colors and meticulously created full color slides.
+He then selected a fine brush and colors and meticulously created full-color slides.